Win32k Attack Surface Deep-Dive

 Key Components

-- USER Subsystem -- Manages window objects, message queues, menus, cursors, hooks, and input processing.
-Window objects carry per-instance "extra bytes" (WndExtra) that can hold typed or untyped data -- a recurring source of type confusion.
+USER Subsystem.
+Manages window objects, message queues, menus, cursors, hooks, and input processing.
+Window objects carry per-instance "extra bytes" (WndExtra) that can hold typed or untyped data.
+This is a recurring source of type confusion because the kernel interprets WndExtra content based on the window class, and a mismatch in class identification means the data gets interpreted as the wrong type.

-- GDI Subsystem -- Manages graphical objects: device contexts, bitmaps, palettes, brushes, pens, regions.
+GDI Subsystem.
+Manages graphical objects: device contexts, bitmaps, palettes, brushes, pens, regions.
 GDI objects are stored in a kernel-mode handle table with per-object type tags.
-Palette and bitmap objects were historically abused as R/W primitives (pre-RS3).
+Palette and bitmap objects were historically the primary R/W primitives for kernel exploitation (pre-RS3), because GetPaletteEntries/SetPaletteEntries and GetBitmapBits/SetBitmapBits provided user-controllable read/write to kernel memory.

-- Menu System -- Nested menu structures with parent-child relationships.
+Menu System.
+Nested menu structures with parent-child relationships.
 Menu teardown must walk the tree, and reentrancy during teardown is a classic UAF source.
+The menu system was responsible for the ITW-exploited CVE-2023-29336.

-- Window Manager -- Coordinates window creation, destruction, z-ordering, and message dispatch.
-The message loop can trigger user-mode callbacks that re-enter the kernel, creating reentrancy hazards.
+Window Manager.
+Coordinates window creation, destruction, z-ordering, and message dispatch.
+The message loop can trigger user-mode callbacks that re-enter the kernel, creating the reentrancy hazards that produce most Win32k UAFs.

 Object Model